 -We create, store and transact money digitally since the world wide web was established.

 Money evolves.
 Every new advancement had initial problems that were constantly improved upon.
 Coins became more refined, consistent and detailed.
 Paper money became more durable and tougher to forge.
 Our current digital economy has weakness too: it is not universal, non-transparent, hackable, unnecessarily complicated and has relatively long hold times for verification.
 Blockchain has none of these weaknesses!
 It is fast, simple, transparent, secure and universal in comparison.
 It is prudent for banks and exchanges to adopt the blockchain technology, and they already are.
-Banks are patenting blockchain and mints are setting them up on world exchanges. [put links to catagories “mass adoption of blockchain” articles here]
+Banks and governments are patenting blockchain and mints are setting them up on world exchanges.

 Gold is the best medium to transact over the blockchain.
 Gold has been the predominate money throughout all history and across all nations.
 It has never failed, but abandoned due to greed or impending bankruptcy because of corrupted government over-spending.
 Gold is finite and furthermore rare, but not too rare.
 It is divisible, indestructible, inert, recognizable, and without chance of forgery.
 Nothing else shares these important qualities in which make it a perfect money.
-Gold is perfect money in which the universe itself created.
+Gold is the perfect money in which the universe itself created.
 We need a permanent and honest system.
 Not something that can be manipulated to suit the needs of the few.
 Not one where a single entity can profit from the unrestricted printing of paper dollars.
-Wouldn’t you like to that your money is predictable and tamper-proof?
-That it cannot be created out of thin air to bail out the very people that abuse us?
+Wouldn’t it be nice if money was predictable and tamper-proof?

 It should be no secret that government wants to be in a position of ultimate power.
 Power is mostly perceived.
 Power can stem from both respect, or fear.
 While ‘We The People’ could transact gold digitally, we might not have the opportunity to see a real gold bar.
 The bulk would be stored in vaults while the blockchain simply represents that gold.
 The psychological effect of such circumstance could be powerful.
 Some will long to feel a gold bar while knowing the opportunity is rather impossible.
 A feeling of not being worthy or responsible enough to own real gold will convey a perception of power for the custodians of the physical gold.